Études Sans Frontières International: History

-The international success obtained by the French founding chapter rapidly branched out in Europe and North America with chapters opening up in Belgium (2005), Québec, Canada (July 2006), Germany (October 2006), Italy (December 2006), Spain (April 2007), Norway (2007).
+The international success obtained by the French founding chapter rapidly branched out in Europe and North America with chapters opening up in Belgium (2005), Quebec, Canada (July 2006), Germany (October 2006), Italy (December 2006), Spain (April 2007), Norway (2007).

 Since most European chapters were initiated by very active and motivated students, some have been short-lived when these have left the university after graduation to settle in life.
-Some of these chapters have become «dormant chapters» which can be revived anytime by new teams, with new ideas and projects.
+Some of these chapters have become "dormant chapters" which can be revived anytime by new teams, with new ideas and projects.

 On the other hand, well-grounded active chapter can decide to extend their range of activities by opening new branches in other cities and universities of their region or country.

 Active Chapters

 Germany

 The German chapter (SOG) – Studieren Ohne Grenzen – is the most extensive of the ESF movement with more than 1,000 members active in a dozen German cities and universities.
 Since its opening in 2006, it has developed very important scholarship program for students in the Democratic Republic of Congo registered in different programs at UNIKIND (University of Kindu located in Maniema State in the Eastern part of the country) where they also have plans to develop a computer room and build a library with the help of local organizations.

 SOG is also involved with the Institut Supérieur d’Études agronomiques in Mweso where it sponsors 64 students who study with scholarships to become qualified agronomists with the intent of helping to alleviate poverty and hunger.

 SOG has also offered Chechen students full scholarships to acquire a university diploma in Germany, including preparatory language courses.
 These students benefit from intensive mentoring and support throughout their stay in Germany.
 During their studies in Germany they prepare a project which aims to support the development of their home country’s society and culture that will be implemented after their graduation.

-A new project developing in Afghanistan with the collaboration of the Herat University will enable carefully selected young people to take up studies in all kinds of academic fields.
-The Afghan people have suffered the direct and indirect outcomes of 30 continuous years of war on their soil.
-After the overturn of the Taliban regime no sustainable future was established for the younger generation which makes the bulk of the Afghan people.
-True to its motto: "Education is the most powerful weapon we have to change the world."
-(Nelson Mandela), SOG wants to extend a hand to talented Afghan students.